 |Step 1||Sharpen your job search skills.

 The job search process is one that requires careful analysis, planning and dedication if you hope to succeed.
 For this, you will need a plan of attack.
-The concepts and practices for executing your job search campaign are outlined in this document ([Download not found] or [Download not found] version).
+The concepts and practices for executing your job search campaign are outlined in this document.
+Also, you can download this checklist.

 |Step 2||Identify potential companies that interest you.